-- any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; - a pro-rata portion of the annual bonus he would have earned for the fiscal year of termination had no termination occurred, calculated based on the pre-determined target annual bonus amount and based on the number of days he was employed by the Company in the fiscal year during which his employment terminated compared to the total number of days in such fiscal year; and - vesting and payment of his outstanding PSUs as set forth in the applicable equity award agreements, which provide that if termination due to death or qualifying disability occurs beyond the last day of the first fiscal year of the applicable performance period, (i) in the event of death, his estate will receive the cash value of shares of the Company's Class A Common Stock as soon as practicable, based on the projected performance of the Company, as determined by the Company, for all awards with less than one year remaining in the performance period, and based on target level performance otherwise, and (ii) in the event of a qualifying disability, he will receive the cash value of shares of the Company's Class A Common Stock on the applicable vesting date after the end of the relevant performance period, based on actual performance.
+- any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; - a pro-rata portion of the annual bonus he would have earned for the fiscal year of termination had no termination occurred, calculated based on the pre-determined target annual bonus amount and the number of days he was employed by the Company in the fiscal year during which his employment terminated compared to the total number of days in such fiscal year; and - vesting and payment of his outstanding equity awards as set forth in the applicable equity award agreements, which for PSUs, provide that if termination due to death or qualifying disability occurs beyond the last day of the first fiscal year of the applicable performance period, (i) in the event of death, his estate will receive the cash value of shares of the Company's Class A Common Stock as soon as practicable, based on the projected performance of the Company, as determined by the Company, for all awards with less than one year remaining in the performance period, and based on target level performance otherwise, and (ii) in the event of a qualifying disability, he will receive the cash value of shares of the Company's Class A Common Stock based on the overall payout multiplier for the performance objectives on the applicable vesting date(s), and for RSUs, provide for immediate vesting of all outstanding unvested RSUs in the event of his death and continued vesting of outstanding RSUs for a period of three years in the event of his permanent disability.

-The Company may terminate Mr. Thomson's employment if, as a result of his incapacity and disability due to physical or mental illness, he has been absent from his duties for one year.
+The Company may terminate Mr. Thomson's employment if, as a result of his incapacity and disability due to physical or mental illness, he fails to perform his duties for one year.

-If Mr. Thomson's employment is terminated by the Company for cause, Mr. Thomson will be entitled to receive, subject to his execution of a general release and waiver, which may require compliance with certain restrictive covenants:
+If Mr. Thomson's employment is terminated by the Company for cause, Mr. Thomson will be entitled to receive: